Goodka7/SOC/Forced-Authentication/secondary.md

 ![image](https://github.com/user-attachments/assets/3dc78112-0436-43a4-b25c-ae754117d2a4)
 ![image](https://github.com/user-attachments/assets/4891af6e-fd18-46f5-973c-7ad41feb88ff)
 ![image](https://github.com/user-attachments/assets/0656ff9b-897b-4e85-b904-53a24e6f5208)

-## Proxy Server Complication
-It turns out that **104.26.15.61** is a **proxy server (Cloudflare)**, which masks the IP of the actual endpoint where the web server is hosted.
-Because of this setup, I couldn't directly quarantine the device, so I will need to escalate the issue.

 ## Case Closure
 At this point, I had gathered enough information to close and escalate the alert.
 I submitted my findings and the report, then marked the case as closed.